Classroom Information

 CHROMEBOOKS

 We use Chromebooks a lot in class.
 We will be learning about Digital Citizenship to ensure that students are safe with the hardware and themselves and respectful to others.
 While there are countless apps we might use, we will mostly be using Google Apps for Education (Google Classroom, Docs, Slides, Draw, and Forms).
+Also, our new math program has strong online options for practice.
 If you have any questions, I’ll do my best to answer them.
 If I don’t know the answer, I will find somebody who does.